Minority Youth Outreach

-CCWA hosted visitors from France for a program that examines various approaches to promoting the economic, social and political advancement of minority and immigrant youth, including at-risk youth.
-The visitors will examine how educational initiatives, cultural activities, and civic participation tackle the issue and look into strategies that highlight the integration of minority, immigrant, and at-risk youth into mainstream American society.
+CCWA hosted visitors from France for a program that examined various approaches to promoting the economic, social and political advancement of minority and immigrant youth, including at-risk youth.
+The visitors examined how educational initiatives, cultural activities, and civic participation tackle the issue and looked into strategies that highlight the integration of minority, immigrant, and at-risk youth into mainstream American society.

 Building Partnerships in Vocational & Technical Education